Woman sues Cedars-Sinai demanding that mother be given Ivermectin

 She cites two such cases in which the sick patients recovered and eventually were released from the hospital.

-During the Senate testimony, Dr. Kory said, "Ivermectin won the Nobel Prize in 2015 for its impacts on global health in the eradication of parasitical diseases.
+During the Senate testimony, Kory said, “Ivermectin won the Nobel Prize in 2015 for its impact on global health in the eradication of parasitic diseases.
 It is proving to be an immensely powerful antiviral and anti-inflammatory agent.
-It is critical for its use in this disease."
+It is critical for its use in this disease.”

-According to the FDA website, "Some forms of ivermectin are used in animals to prevent heartworm disease and certain internal and external parasites.
-It’s important to note that these products are different from the ones for people, and safe when used as prescribed for animals, only," in addition to the weight differences.
+According to the Food and Drug Administration website, “Some forms of ivermectin are used in animals to prevent heartworm disease and certain internal and external parasites.
+It’s important to note that these products are different from the ones for people, and safe when used as prescribed for animals, only,” in addition to the weight differences.

-A Cedars-Sinai representative did not immediately reply to a request for comment from Bill Heatherton, who was reporting on this story for City News Service.
+A Cedars-Sinai representative did not immediately reply to a request for comment from City News Service.

 Ivermectin is not yet recommended officially for use by the FDA for COVID-19, although it is being studied.